holger1411/noslider.js/README.md

 - Google love it!
 - Works with jQuery, mootools, dojo and ANY JS framework on this planet.
 There are just a few YUI issues...
 - Supports even Angular, Angular 2 & React!
-- WordPress plugin and Joomla Module availabel
+- Wordks with WordPress, Joomla, Drupal and any other CMS.
+To plugin or modul installation is needed.
 - Used by huge companies like Nike & Coke